 5. How to Turn On Your iPhone’s Flashlight

-As you’d expect, Apple has added easy access to the iPhone’s flashlight into iOS as well.
+As you’d expect, iOS offers easy access to the iPhone’s flashlight.

 The quickest way is to use the Control Center shortcut.
 On an iPhone X or later, swipe down from the upper-right corner of the screen to open it.
 Those on an iPhone 8 or earlier should swipe up from the bottom of the screen instead.

 On iOS 11 or later, you can even adjust the flashlight’s brightness.
-To do so, 3D Touch (press deeply) on the Flashlight icon.
-You’ll see a slider you can adjust between several levels.
+To do so, Haptic Touch (press deeply) on the Flashlight icon.
+You’ll see a slider you can adjust to several levels.

 Don’t bother with flashlight apps for your iPhone.
 The built-in options are sufficient.